cameronsenese/cloud-map-mcs-controller/README.md

 #### Verify multi-cluster service consumption

-Let's exec into the `client-hello` Pod and perform an `nslookup` to CoreDNS for the `ServiceImport` Service `nginx-hello.demo.svc.clusterset.local`:
+Let's exec into the `client-hello` Pod and perform an `nslookup` to cluster-local CoreDNS for the `ServiceImport` Service `nginx-hello.demo.svc.clusterset.local`:

 ```bash
 $ kubectl exec -it client-hello -n demo /bin/sh